dev-team-tools/dev-team-tools-docs/content/docs/feature-switches/_index.md

 +++

 # Feature Switches
+Welcome to dev-team-tools feature switches!
+In this doc, you'll find information as to what feature switches are.
+If you just want to get started, jump to [creating your first switch]( {{< relref "./creating-your-first-switch.md" >}})

+## About
 Feature Switches (sometimes called Feature Toggles or Feature Flags) have been around for a while now.
 If you're not familier with them, we very much recommend reading [Feature Toggles (aka Feature Flags)](https://martinfowler.com/articles/feature-toggles.html), as it does a great job of outlining the _why_.

 The TL;DR is: